anastasiia444/Textual-Analysis-Edinburgh-Airport/README.md

 - Sentiment analysis & charts

 - Implementation of Machine Learning

+## This project is made by
+  - Moad Hadmen
+  - Silya Moussous
+  - Angela Grimaud
+  - Anastasiia Savelkova